U.S. Visas

 Available

-Muslims: Surat Perakuan Nikah / Marriage Certificate.
-Both the bride and the groom will receive a copy of the marriage certificate.
+• Muslims: Surat Perakuan Nikah / Marriage Certificate.
+Both the bride and groom receive a copy.

-Issuing Authority: Non-Muslims: Marriages certificates must be issued by Jabatan Pendaftaran Negara (JPN) / National Registration Department- Ministry of Home Affairs.
+• Non-Muslims: Marriage certificates are issued by Jabatan Pendaftaran Negara / The National Registration Department.

-Muslims: Marriages between Muslims are registered by the Malaysian Islamic Authority, based on the state-specific rules governing the place of marriage under the Islamic Family Law Enactment/Act of Malaysia.
-Muslim marriages under Islamic welfare organizations or other non-governmental organizations are not recognized by the Malaysian Constitution and will not be considered as a valid marriage document.
+• Muslims: Marriages between Muslims are registered by the Malaysian Islamic Authority, based on separate state rules that govern the place of marriage under the Islamic Family Law Enactment/Act of Malaysia.
+Muslim marriages under Islamic welfare organizations or other non-governmental organizations are not recognized as valid marriages under the Malaysian Constitution.

-Muslims: Light green with holographic seal.
-May vary based on issuing authority / State.
+• Muslims: Light green with a holographic seal.
+May vary based on the issuing authority / State.

-Issuing Authority Personnel Title: Non-Muslims: Jabatan Pendaftaran Negara (JPN) / National Registration Department Ministry of Home Affairs.
+• Non-Muslims: Jabatan Pendaftaran Negara / The National Registration Department.

-Muslims: The Malaysian Islamic Authority, based on the state-specific rules governing the place of marriage under the Islamic Family Law Enactment/Act of Malaysia.
+• Muslims: The Malaysian Islamic Authority, based on separate state rules that govern the place of marriage under the Islamic Family Law Enactment/Act of Malaysia.

 Procedure for Obtaining:

-Registration of marriage can only be solemnized at an Association / Temple / Church where the National Registration Department has appointed an Assistant Registrar of Marriages.
-The Assistant Registrar of Marriages is issued a Certificate of Appointment for a specific period to perform the marriage registration at the place specified in the certificate of appointment in accordance with Act 164 and must comply with the instructions of the Department.
+Marriage registration can only be made official at an Association, Temple or Church where the National Registration Department has appointed an Assistant Registrar of Marriages.
+An Assistant Registrar of Marriages is issued a Certificate of Appointment for that place.
+During the period of their appointment, they can perform marriage registrations in accordance with Act 164.
+They must comply with the Department’s instructions.

-Muslim Marriages: There are different procedures for marriage with/between Muslims in Malaysia, including religious courses and different registration procedures that vary based on the state-specific rules governing the place of marriage under the Islamic Family Law Enactment / Act of Malaysia.
+• Muslim Marriages: There are different procedures for marriage between Muslims in Malaysia, including religious courses and different registration procedures based on separate state rules that govern the place of marriage under the Islamic Family Law Enactment/Act of Malaysia.

-For residents of Kuala Lumpur, you may contact the Department of Federal Territory Islamic Affairs (Jabatan Agama Islam Wilayah Persekutuan) directly for more information:
+Residents of Kuala Lumpur: For more information, contact the Department of Federal Territory Islamic Affairs (Jabatan Agama Islam Wilayah Persekutuan).

 Jabatan Agama Islam Wilayah Persekutuan